 You can carry on Columbus’s entrepreneurial spirit in the following ways:

 I often revisit the grassroots accomplishments of Columbus’s founding families with awe and respect.
 They found each other, and they found the passion to make sure they would leave a better world for their children with disabilities.
 Columbus continues to carry this legacy forward as we work with all of our community partners to plan for the future needs of individuals with disabilities and their families.”

-— Stephanie Mackay Director, Columbus Foundation
+— Stephanie Mackay Chief Innovation Officer, Columbus Foundation

 That Went Well